stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 ### Task 1: Create a function to save license plate data to Azure Cosmos DB

-In this task, you will create a new Node.js function triggered by Event Grid and that outputs successfully processed license plate data to Azure Cosmos DB.
+In this task, you will create a new Node.js function triggered by Event Grid that outputs successfully processed license plate data to Azure Cosmos DB.

 1. Using a new tab or instance of your browser, navigate to the [Azure portal](https://portal.azure.com).